memgraph/documentation/pages/querying/read-and-modify-data.md

 MATCH (node) DETACH DELETE node;
 ```

-To delete a path can the following syntax:
+To delete a path, use the following syntax:

 ```cypher